-HMRC introduce new Capital Gains Tax Return if disposing of UK residential property effective 2020/21 tax year
+** HMRC introduce new UK Capital Gains Tax Return if disposing of UK residential property effective 2020/21 tax year **

 You may qualify for other reliefs or allowances depending on how long you have owned the property and if it was ever your main home.

-Following the changes to capital gains an owner who makes a disposal of a UK residential property is now required to file the newly introduced Capital Gains Tax Return to HMRC.
+Following the changes to capital gains an owner who makes a disposal of a UK residential property is now required to file a UK capital gains tax return to HMRC.

-If the disposal is not reported within 30 days a late filing penalty will be issued.
+If the disposal is not reported within 60 days a late filing penalty will be issued.

-If the interest in the residential property was held jointly, each individual must file a Capital Gains Tax Return separately notifying their own share.
+If the interest in the residential property was held jointly, each individual must file a UK capital gains tax return separately notifying their own share.